finom/vovk.dev/src/pages/api-reference.md

 Creates the standard Next.js App Route handlers used by the main [Optional Catch-all Segment](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes#optional-catch-all-segments).
 The function accepts the following options:

 - `controllers: Record<string, Function>` - the list of Controllers
-- `workers?: Record<string, Function>` - the list of Worker Services
+- `workers?: Record<string, Function>` - the list of WPC interfaces
 - `exposeValidation?: boolean` - set to `false` if you want to hide validation logic from the client-side code.
 - `onError?: (err: Error, req: NextRequest) => void | Promise<void>` - called on Controller exceptions, can be used to log errors by a third-party service.
 The second argument can be utilised to retrieve reques URL, authorisation info, and other useful information about the failed request.